zendesk/maxwell/docs/docs/bootstrapping.md

 ### Using the maxwell.bootstrap table

-Alternatively you can insert a row in the `maxwell-bootstrap` table to trigger a bootstrap.
+Alternatively you can insert a row in the `maxwell.bootstrap` table to trigger a bootstrap.

 ```
 mysql> insert into maxwell.bootstrap (database_name, table_name) values ('fooDB', 'barTable');